Funding Snapshot

 Prerequisites

-Capital projects must be supported by a GHG reduction pathway feasibility study or an equivalent feasibility study.
-Capital projects must consist of GHG reduction measures sequenced in alignment with the GHG reduction pathway.
+Capital projects must be supported by a Green Buildings Pathway feasibility study or an equivalent feasibility study.
+Capital projects must consist of GHG and energy reduction measures sequenced in alignment with the Green Buildings Pathway.
 Read our application guide for full details.

 Notes

-There is no limit on GHG reduction pathway projects supported per municipality provided they are all part of the same GHG reduction pathway.
-Only one type of capital project, GHG reduction pathway or GHG reduction impact, is eligible per municipality regardless of whether the building or buildings are owned by the municipality or a not-for-profit organization.
+There is no limit on Green Buildings Pathway capital projects supported per municipality provided they are all part of the same Green Buildings Pathway.
+Only one type of capital project, Green Buildings Pathway or GHG reduction impact, is eligible per municipality regardless of whether the building or buildings are owned by the municipality or a not-for-profit organization.

 Funding is subject to availability.
 We reserve the right to make changes to eligibility criteria and the types of projects funded through this offer.